angular/angular/aio/content/guide/router-tutorial-toh.md

 Instead, you're still on the "Heroes" page.
 Enter a bad URL in the browser address bar.
 You're instantly re-routed to `/heroes`.
-Every URL, good or bad, that falls through to this route definition is a match.
+Every URL - good or bad - that falls through to this route definition is a match.

 The default route should redirect to the `HeroListComponent` only when the entire url is `''`.
 Remember to restore the redirect to `pathMatch = 'full'`.